 The panel is a bit tall for a headboard.
 Unless of course you’re a Princess and have one of those beds that needs a ladder to get into.
 My bestie prefers taking a flying leap into bed 😉

-So the panel needed to be cut down to size.
+So the panel needed to be cut down to size using my trusty jigsaw.

 Digging through the pallet stockpile I managed to find pieces that were all the same thickness and reasonably straight.
 The shape of the panel called for a staggered look in my humble opinion.
 The hubby, on the other hand, went a bit mad 😉 and suggested I round off the top of the pallets too.
 Uummmmmm nope, I’ve mastered the jigsaw only to the point where I can cut straight lines and maybe a small unintentional squiggle.
 A matching curve on either side is a bit beyond my skill level right now.

 The cut pallets got a good sanding to get rid of all the yuckiness and to remove any splinters.
-One of the pieces had funny stain, so that one got replaced.
+One of the pieces had a funny stain so that one got replaced.
 That’s the other thing about pallets.
 It’s only when you start sanding them that you get to see their real story.
 And this one’s story looked a bit dark and weird.
-Once everything was nice and smooth, the pallets were wiped down with a mixture of water, vinegar and bleach.
+Once everything was nice and smooth, the pallets were wiped down with a mixture of water, vinegar, and bleach.

 I took the

 lazy easy way out and only used the primer to paint the pallets.
-Hey, the color matched the room divider beautifully 😉 All I had to do was dry brush a dark stain on the edges to make it look worn and add a bit of detail.
+Hey, the color-matched the room divider beautifully 😉 All I had to do was dry brush some of our rusty nail muti over the top and edges to make it look worn and add a bit of detail.

-The room divider and pallet headboard is hung with french cleats.
-I learnt that neat trick from Marie at Interior Frugaslista.
+The room divider and pallet headboard are hung with french cleats.
+I learned that neat trick from Marie at Interior Frugalista.
 She’s a master at making things work.

 What do you think, should I have listened to hubby and tried to round the edges?
-Hint: Please say no 😉 I still have the left over bit of the room divider to play with.
+Hint: Please say no 😉 I still have the leftover bit of the room divider to play with.
 Maybe I can make a bedside table for my bestie?
-In the meantime a overturned bucket does the trick.
+In the meantime, an overturned bucket does the trick.

 Have you tried making a pallet headboard?
 How did you do it?